In this article, we'll go over what hyperlinks are and why they matter.

 Links and Search Engines

-So links influence how readily a search engine will link to your site.
-The trouble is, it's hard to measure search engines' activity.
-Companies naturally want their sites to rank highly in search results, and all the resulting study makes at least a few things clear:
+Links influence how readily a search engine will link to your site.
+The trouble is, it's hard to measure search engines' activities.
+Companies naturally want their sites to rank highly in search results.
+We know the following about how search engines determine a site's rank:

 - A link's visible text influences which search queries will find a given URL.